 Year Round Camp Use

-Whether your Scouts are beginning fisherman or more accomplished anglers, you have to come wet your line in the plentiful waters of Murray Gill Lake.
+Whether your Scouts are beginning fishermen or more accomplished anglers, you have to come wet your line in the plentiful waters of Murray Gill Lake.
 Since Murray Gill is enclosed by the property lines of QSR, it is home to some of the best looking fish you have ever seen.
 With 500 surface acres of water, you are sure to find more than one fishing hole.
-You can catch small-mouth bass, large-mouth bass, catfish, perch, crappie, wall-eye and much more.
-As always, our catch and release rules apply.
+You can catch small-mouth bass, large-mouth bass, catfish, perch, crappie, walleye and much more.

 Volunteer as a Campmaster